 Our activities include:

-Field trips for the purpose of learning the location and identification of various materials.
-Trips are normally scheduled at least once a month except in the winter.
-They are a combination of one day and longer overnight trips.
+Field trips for the purpose of learning the location and identification of various materials are normally scheduled at least once a month except in the winter.
+They can be one day or a longer overnight camping trip.

-Additional time for qualified persons to independently work their material is made available in our well-equipped workshop.
+Additional time for qualified members to independently work their material is made available during a weekly open house in our well-equipped workshop in the Clubhouse.

-RGMS is a member of the California Federation of Mineralogical Societies and exhibitors are encouraged to enter their displays in competition under the California Federation rules.
+RGMS holds an annual “Jackpot of Gems” (JPOG) show.
+Our members, and others, are encouraged to exhibit the materials they have made and/or collected.
+Our Society is a member of the California Federation of Mineralogical Societies and exhibitors are encouraged to enter their displays in competition under the California Federation rules.

-Several functions are held each year, including potluck suppers, an annual picnic, and a Christmas party.
-A fund raising rummage sale and a craft fair are also usually held.
+Several functions are held each year including potluck suppers, an annual picnic, and a Christmas party.
+A fund raising tool and craft supply sale, as well as our craft fairs are also held.